Rudy Boesch Dies At 91: ‘Survivor’ Stars Remember The Navy SEAL And Legendary Season 1 Player

 After Boesch’s death was announced, original Survivor winner Richard Hatch told People he grew to love his “cantankerous” co-star, saying “We are better people for having known him, and he will be sorely missed.”

 Hatch and other Survivor stars, including Boesch’s All-Stars roommate Rob Cesternino and fellow all-star Rob Mariano, aka Boston Rob, paid tribute to him on social media.
-Cesterino, who was roommates with Boesch after they were voted out of the all-stars season, said Boesch would entertain him with stories about his amazing life.
+Cesternino, who became roommates with Boesch after they were voted out of the all-stars season, said Boesch would entertain him with stories about his amazing life.

 Ours was an interesting bond, Dear Rudy!
 You and I helped open minds and undermine predjudces.
 While your time here has passed, you will remain loved and iconic, dear friend!